Andrew M. Cuomo, Governor

 The Blind Annuity Program benefit is for legally blind wartime Veterans, or surviving un-remarried spouses of legally blind wartime Veterans, who live and are domiciled in New York State.
 Blindness need not be a service-connected disability.

-A qualifying Veteran must be a New York State resident and domiciliary who is determined to be legally blind (20/200 vision in the better eye with best correction, or has 20- degree limitation of field of vision), and who served on active duty during specified periods or received an expeditionary medal for certain conflicts.
+A qualifying Veteran must be a New York State resident and domiciliary who is determined to be legally blind (20/200 vision in the better eye with best correction, or has 20- degree limitation of field of vision), and who served on active duty during specific wartime periods or received an expeditionary medal for certain conflicts.
 Generally, the Veteran must have served at least 90 days active duty for other than training purposes.
 However, fewer than 90 days active duty is acceptable if the Veteran was discharged for a service-connected disability.

 To demonstrate New York State residency, a Veteran or un-remarried surviving spouse of a Veteran must submit a copy (no original needed) of one authoritative document showing proof of residency in New York.